Chapter 25

 Probably not, I decided, when Yvette stepped from the shower, put a wet arm round my waist and kissed me on a shoulder.

-“Hey!” she said, jovially, “All your energy last night must have shed a couple of pounds.”
+“Hey!” she said, jovially, “All your energy last night must have shed a kilo.”
 She rubbed her hand across my stomach.

 I turned, leant back to kiss her.
 “There’s a dieting regime I can handle.”
 I returned my attention to shaving.